The term sugar is used to describe a wide range of compounds that vary in sweetness. Common sugars include:

-Sugars are found naturally in milk and milk products (lactose) and fruits (fructose).
-Most of the sugar in the American diet is from sugars added during food processing and preparation, or at the table.
+Sugars are found naturally in milk products (lactose) and fruits (fructose).
+Most of the sugar in the American diet is from added sugars in food products.

 Some sweeteners are made by processing sugar compounds.
 Others occur naturally.